 DADT Repeal Implementation One Year Later: No Negative Impact

-September 10, 2012 by Dan Rafter, Online Campaigns Manager
+September 10, 2012 by Dan Rafter, Associate Director of Communications

 A new study from the Palm Center has found that, nearly a year after the implementation of “Don’t Ask, Don’t Tell” (DADT) repeal, there has been no negative impact on the nation’s military.
 The Huffington Post reported on the first-of-its-kind study, whose authors included professors from the U.S. Military Academy, U.S. Naval Academy, U.S. Air Force Academy, and U.S. Marine Corps War College.

 The study finds that allowing gay and lesbians to serve their country openly has led to no negative impacts whatsoever – on things ranging from unit cohesiveness to military readiness.
 This is important – one of the biggest arguments made against repeal was that it would disrupt our military’s readiness during a time of conflict.
 GOP presidential nominee Mitt Romney was among those who rejected DADT repeal using this argument.